avrae/avrae/docs/automation_ref.rst

 .. attribute:: end

      *optional* - Whether the effect timer should tick on the end of the turn, rather than start.

+.. attribute:: conc

+     *optional* - Whether the effect requires concentration.

+.. attribute:: desc

+     *optional* - The description of the effect (displays on combatant's turn).

 Roll
 ----